 Even CI provider can cause an additional problem.
 Sometimes boot time of your parallel CI nodes can vary.
 One CI node starts work later than the others or maybe it’s stuck in the queue due running some other CI build in your organization account.

-Some of CI providers allows you to use a big amount of parallel CI nodes to speed up your tests by leveraging your own server infrastructure like AWS with very cheap preeemted resources - Amazon EC2 Spot Instances (in case of Google, you have Google Cloud Preemptible VMs).
+Some of CI solutions allows you to use a big amount of parallel CI nodes to speed up your tests by leveraging your own server infrastructure like AWS with very cheap preeemted resources - Amazon EC2 Spot Instances (in case of Google, you have Google Cloud Preemptible VMs).
 The downside of this is when the AWS or Google wants to take away from your the server during the running your tests.
 Suddenly you lose one of your parallel CI nodes and you have to retry it and it becomes your bottleneck.

 How to allocate tests in a dynamic way across parallel CI nodes to save time?